-The majority of comments were not in favour of a new framework for requests from third parties from a privacy perspective.
-Many thought that the processes and any applicable local law already in place was sufficient in this respect, the framework would be unnecessary, not just for third parties but also for IP holders, that third parties should be treated as complainants and should go through LEA, any policy to be established should use examples already in use.
+The majority of comments were not in favour of a new framework for requests from third parties other than LEA and intellectual property rights-holders from a privacy perspective.
+Many thought that the processes and any applicable local law already in place are sufficient in this respect, the framework would be unnecessary, that third parties should be treated as complainants and should go through LEA, any policy to be established should use examples already in use.
 Many thought the framework in place for LEA requests was sufficient but some thought this was unnecessary too.
-Local LEA requests should be treated differently to LEAs in other jurisdictions.
-A couple of comments stated IP holders should not be allowed disclosure unless through a court order/local courts and that there are already legal avenues for IP infringement.
+Some believe that local LEA requests should be treated differently to LEAs in other jurisdictions.
+A couple of comments stated IP holders should not be allowed unless through a court order/local courts/independent adjudicator and that there are already legal avenues for IP infringement (such as going through LEA).
+But some stated that disclosure may be permitted, subject to stricter procedures and safeguards.
 The registrant should also be informed of any non-LEA requests.

-Some thought Appendix E could serve as a model for non-LEA requests, any complaints would go to ICANN, any form of disclosure in this respect would have to be heavily safeguarded and would depend on whether it was LEA, IP holders or third parties requesting would depend on what was to be revealed.
-Any requests would need be agreed by experts.
+The Business Constituency thought Appendix E could serve as a model for non-LEA requests, while others proposed that complaints go to ICANN or proposed new bodies to mediate or authorize requests.
+Others noted that any form of disclosure in this respect would have to be heavily safeguarded and would depend on whether the request was coming from LEA, IP holders or third parties, and on what was to be revealed.
+Some argued that requests would need be agreed by experts, or be extended specifically to expert groups already active.
 It was also thought the framework would help prevent and stop cybercrime.